buddhist-uni/buddhist-uni.github.io/_content/booklets/compassion-now_karmapa.md

 olid: OL37811270M
 publisher: KTD Publications
 address: Woodstock, NY
+status: rejected
+reason: "recent scandals"
 ---

 > love and compassion cannot simply be dropped on people

-A short series of talks on compassion and entering the Bodhisattva Path delivered by His Holiness in India, February 2010.
+A short series of talks on compassion and entering the Bodhisattva Path delivered in India, February 2010.